 This comment, tongue-in-cheek though it was, reflects the fact that while Liverpool and Manchester United were founded in the 19th century, it wasn’t until Shankly’s appointment and the Reds’ subsequent promotion to the top flight that the rivalry really began to intensify.
 Back in 1959, the clubs had won ten league titles between them.
 Shankly roused Liverpool from their second-tier slumber in 1962 and within two years had claimed the championship.
 Busby's United responded to the challenge from the other end of the East Lancashire Road, and retook the title the following season.

 To put it simply, Liverpool and Manchester United are two of the world’s biggest and most successful clubs, both jostling for position to be identified as England’s greatest.
 Liverpool dominated English football during the 1970s and '80s, while United took over their mantle in the two decades that followed.
-While Liverpool fans point to their five European Cups, United supporters celebrate the fact that, with last season’s conquest, they have now overtaken Liverpool in terms of league crowns won, with 19 to the Merseysiders’ 18.
+While Liverpool fans point to their five European Cups, United supporters celebrate the fact that, during Sir Alex Ferguson's reign, they overtook Liverpool in terms of league crowns won.

 However, it is far too simple to suggest that the background of their rivalry began with post-war footballing successes.
 It is a tale of two cities, just over 30 miles apart, but with marked differences.
 As former United and England midfielder Lee Sharpe said: "It’s not just about two clubs, it’s about two cities, two unbelievable histories, two clubs that both think they are the biggest in the world, so there is a lot of ego at stake."